Often, the anniversary of a traumatic event can bring about several days or weeks of anxiety, fear, nightmares, depression and flashbacks.

-As the anniversary of the 2010 May flood approaches, many survivors may report a return of distressing emotions.
-The anniversary reaction can bring several days or even weeks of anxiety, fear, nightmares, depression or flashbacks.
 Not all survivors or witnesses of a traumatic event experience an anniversary reaction, but for those who do, it is important to recognize when the lingering stress has become too disruptive in one’s life.
-PTSD, or post traumatic stress disorder, is an anxiety disorder that some people get after seeing or living through a dangerous event.

-- Always Alert: It is common for individuals with PTSD to be alert, yet unable to concentrate.
+It is common for individuals with PTSD to be alert, yet unable to concentrate.
 PTSD can cause people to act extremely watchful to protect themselves from danger.
-Constant worry, anxiety, becoming easily startled and even panic attacks may be common.
-Falling asleep and staying asleep can be a daily distress.
+Constant worry, anxiety, becoming easily startled and even frequent panic attacks may be common.
+For some people, falling asleep and staying asleep can be difficult.
 Rage, extreme irritability and intense agitation are also symptoms of PTSD.

 PTSD and Soldiers

 - Educate yourself.
-Learn the symptoms of PTSD, and identify the triggers and warning signs of your particular case.
+Learn the symptoms of PTSD and identify the triggers and warning signs.
 Knowledge and acceptance are the first steps in recovery.

 - Reduce stress.
-Find anxiety reducing techniques such as praying, meditation, exercising, yoga, deep breathing or spending time with close friends and family.
+Find anxiety-reducing techniques such as prayer, meditation, exercise, yoga, deep breathing or spending time with close friends and family.

 - Seek support.
 Talk with a counselor for direction and support.
 The goal of treatment is to reduce the emotional and physical symptoms of PTSD, to improve daily functioning and to help individuals cope with the traumatic event that triggered the disorder.